Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Phase I: Early Diagnosis

 \subsection{Drones}

-In general, finding infected people in a crowd is a key point in early diagnosis and control COVID-19\cite{haleem2020areas}.
-Using Unmanned Ariel Vehicles (UAV) and in particular IoT-based drones is another common way to speed up this process and finding contaminated people and zones during this pandemic.
-Drone technology has the capability to reduce human interactions in the process in addition to the ability for reaching to hard-access locations \cite{Chamola2020}.
-The type of drone for diagnosis purposes is the Thermal Imaging Drone\cite{2Drones2020}, which is designed for capturing temperatures of people in a crowd as shown in Fig. \ref{image:Pandemicdrone}.
+In general, finding infected people in a crowd is important in early diagnosis and control of \mbox{COVID-19} \cite{haleem2020areas}.
+Using Unmanned Ariel Vehicles (UAV) and, especially, IoT-based drones is another common way to speed up the process of finding contaminated people and zones during this pandemic.
+Drone technology can reduce human interactions and can reach hard-to-access locations \cite{chamola2020comprehensive}.
+The Thermal Imaging Drone as shown in Fig. \ref{image:Pandemicdrone} was designed for capturing the temperature of people in crowds and can be used in the early diagnosis phase.
 This type of drone can be combined with Virtual Reality as a wearable device to identify people with high temperatures(fevers).
-In addition, GPS location and live streaming are available when needed.
-This model not only reduces human interactions, but also it is less time consuming compared to thermometer guns\cite{Abdulrazaq2020}.
-One example of this device is the Pandemic Drone application developed by a Canadian company\cite{PandemicDroneCompany} for remote monitoring and detecting any cases of infection by capturing temperature, respiratory signs such as heart rate, and any sneezing or coughing \cite{PandemicDrone2020, Pandemic2Drone2020}.
+This device not only reduces human interactions, but it also uses less time compared to thermometer gun devices\cite{mohammed2020toward}.
+One example of this device is the Pandemic Drone application developed by a Canadian company\cite{PandemicDroneCompany} for remote monitoring and detecting any cases of infection by capturing temperature, respiratory signs such as heart rate, and any sneezing or coughing \cite{cozzens2020pandemic, Pandemic2Drone2020}.